erenkulaksiz/Notal/README.md

 If you configure a .env.local file (just copy [.env.local.template](https://github.com/erenkulaksiz/notal/blob/master/notal-root/.env.local.template) over to '.env.local' and fill in the options) you can configure a range of options

-Make sure you have done oAuth options from Firebase console to get auth start to work
+Make sure you have done oAuth options from Firebase console to get auth start to work, as well as MongoDB connection

 ## Analyze bundle